zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 1. Create a YUM Repository Definition File

-    The following script creates a file containing repository definitions for the Intel® Manager for Lustre\* Agent software and the Lustre\* packages downloaded in the previous section.
+    The following script creates a file containing repository definitions for the Integrated Manager for Lustre\* Agent software and the Lustre\* packages downloaded in the previous section.
 Review the content and adjust according to the requirements of the target environment.
-Run the script on the upgraded Intel® Manager for Lustre\* host:
+Run the script on the upgraded Integrated Manager for Lustre\* host:

     ```bash
     hn=`hostname --fqdn`
     cat >/var/lib/chroma/repo/Manager-for-Lustre.repo <<__EOF
     [iml-agent]
-    name=Intel Manager for Lustre Agent
+    name=Integrated Manager for Lustre Agent
     baseurl=https://$hn/repo/iml-agent/7
     enabled=1
     gpgcheck=0